SiddyDevelops/Portfolio/README.md

-***This website was made opensource during HacktoberFest 2021 for developers to contribute and enhance this website, expressing their creativity.***
+***This website is made opensource during HacktoberFest 2022 for developers to contribute and enhance this website, expressing their creativity.***

 ## Authors